tlienart/SimonCoste.github.io/posts/diffusion.md

 +++

-These are my own notes for the formulation of the celebrated Denoising Diffusion Probabilistic Model loss; they're intended for mathematicians, hence the notations and style is quite different than in the original papers.
+These are my own notes for the formulation of the celebrated Denoising Diffusion Probabilistic Models; they're intended for mathematicians, hence the notations and style is quite different than in the original papers.
+In particular, I completely formulate everything as a continuous stochastic problem, then only in the end discretize the theoretical losses.
+This is exactly the opposite to what was done in the papers.

 References will be added soon.

 \tableofcontents